mawenlong2016/CAFU/tutorial/User_manual.md

 - **Characterize Amino-acid Feature**

-  This module allows users to explore the amino-acid features similarity used in SAT between assembled and reference transcripts.
+  This function allows users to explore the amino-acid features similarity used in SAT between assembled and reference transcripts.

-  Here, we take an example (see figure below) to show how to use this module to compare k-mer frequency of assembled and reference transcripts.
+  Here, we take an example (see figure below) to show how to use this function to compare k-mer frequency of assembled and reference transcripts.

   ![nucleic-acid feature](https://github.com/cma2015/CAFU/blob/master/CAFU_images/23.png)